Our commitments to racial equity

 Helping create economic opportunity

-- $100 million in funding participation in Black-led capital firms, startups, and organizations supporting Black entrepreneurs, including increased investments in Plexo Capital and non-dilutive funding to Black founders in the Google for Startups network.
+- Invested over $60 million of our $100 million in funding participation in Black-led capital firms, startups, and organizations supporting Black entrepreneurs, including increased investments in Plexo Capital and non-dilutive funding to Black founders in the Google for Startups network.

 - $15 million in training, through partners like the National Urban League, to help Black jobseekers grow their skills.